 We meet at Calvin University in North Hall 276 on Monday afternoons.
 For Winter 2020 we will meet from February 3 through March 23 (eight sessions).
 Parking is available in Lot 5 (west of the engineering building) and Lot 6 (west of the aquatic center).

 - 4:00–5:15 p.m.: main activity

 - Updated July 17, 2020: Due to uncertainty related to the ongoing pandemic, we regret to inform that we will not be able to run Math Circle in Fall 2020.
 We intend to make a decision regarding a Winter 2021 offering sometime in November.
 Be well!

 - Tuition is $80 per semester

-- Registration is via Eventbrite (space limited to 24 students): tickets
+- Registration is via Eventbrite (space limited to 20 students)

 - At the first meeting please bring a signed copy of the consent form

 The Math Circle is an enrichment activity that explores topics generally outside the regular mathematics curriculum.
 It is for 6th-8th grade students (typically 11-13 years old) who are interested in problem-solving and applications.

 Math Circles originated in Russia in the 1930s, appeared in the United States in the 1990s, and are promoted by the National Association of Math Circles.
 Nearby circles include the Michigan Math Circle (Ann Arbor, MI) and the Maize & Blue Math Circle (Dearborn, MI).